Paul Vermette II

 In his sophomore year of high school, Paul’s best friend died in a car accident.
 Paul had been struggling in school, and the loss of his friend put him over the edge.
 He dropped out and began jumping from one minimum wage job to the next.
 A year later, Paul walked away from his own major car accident, unharmed.
 The next day, when he went to grab his belongings from his mangled car, the mechanic told him not to forget his friend’s funeral card, sitting on the dash.
 As he handed over the card, he told Paul he had never seen anyone walk away from a car so badly damaged.
 Paul was taken aback.
 These encounters with death made him take pause and ask, “Why am I here?”

-Paul said his experience at BCC was enlightening.
+Paul said his experience at Bristol was enlightening.
 While he acknowledged that he was smart, he never fully understood his true potential.
-That is, until his instructors at BCC saw it.
+That is, until his instructors at Bristol saw it.
 This lit a spark – no, a fire – in him.
 And since then he’s been unstoppable.
 He graduates on June 2, summa cum laude,and as President of the Student Senate.

 He’s accepted the offer at join Cornell University, with plans to join the junior class in 2019, after a year of serving in the Air National Guard.